alexa/ask-cli/CONTRIBUTING.md

 git clone git@github.com:<your-account>/ask-cli.git
 ```
 3. Run `npm install` at the root of the repo
+4. Run `npm run build` to compile the Typescript part of the source code and tests
-4. Run `npm test` to verify that the tests are passing
+5. Run `npm test` to verify that the tests are passing
-5. Make your code change(s)
+6. Make your code change(s)
-3. Run `npm test` to verify that the tests are still passing.
+7. Run `npm test` to verify that the tests are still passing.
 If you added a new functionality, add tests to ensure that we have adequate test coverage.
 You can check test coverage by running `npm run test:report`
-4. Commit your work.
+8. Commit your work.
 Your commit message should follow [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).
 We have a pre commit hook to validate the commit message.
-5. Send us a pull request, answering any default questions in the pull request interface.
+9. Send us a pull request, answering any default questions in the pull request interface.
 The pull request should be going to `develop` branch.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+10. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 ## Branch Organization